 Figure Painting and Number Painting (1984)

-Figure Painting (1984/1999/2000) and Number Painting (2005) are two examples of Kennedy's conceptual approach to creating visual representations of governmental power discrepancies.
-With a title that nods to the art historic trend of painting the human form, Figure Painting quickly shifts viewers attention to another type of figure, the military statistics of the Canadian, Mexican and American naval fleets.
+Figure Paintings (1984/1999/2000) and Number Painting (2005) are two examples of Kennedy's conceptual approach to creating visual representations of governmental power discrepancies.
+With a title that nods to the art historic trend of painting the human form, Figure Paintings quickly shifts viewers attention to another type of figure, the military statistics of the Canadian, Mexican and American naval fleets.

 After this initial use of the Superstar Shadow font, Kennedy went on to create his own interpretation of the typeface, later using it in numerous projects including, Garry Neill Kennedy: Superstar Shadow (Stride Gallery, Calgary, 1986), UH-HUH (S.L.
 Simpson Gallery, Toronto, 1992), AN EYE FOR AN EYE (Museum London, London, ON, 2004), and FAILURE OF INTELLIGENCE (McMaster Museum of Art, Hamilton, ON, 2005).